MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 Recall that the manifest shasum must match the contents of your bundle at the time that MetaMask fetches your snap.

 ::: tip Remember to Reinstall Your Snap
-Because adding logs modifies the snap source code, you have to reinstall the snap whenever you add log statement.
+Because adding logs modifies the snap source code, you have to reinstall the snap whenever you add a log statement.
 The process of reinstalling your snap during local development will improve in the next release of MetaMask Flask, and soon be available in prerelease builds.
 :::